BenskiBoy/InferenceEngine/InferenceEngine/Readme.txt

 	 + FC Methods
 	 + BC Methods
 	 + Research Component: General Inference Engine for TT Method.
 Added operators: OR (\/), Not (~) and Bidirectional (<=>).
+	 + 3 Input operators work (i.e. A & B & C)

 	 Known Bugs
-	 + 3 Input operators (i.e. A & B & C) cause the parser to only register the first two inputs <TODO>
+	 - FC and BC methods don't work with extended operators (OR, NOT, Bidirectional Implication)
+	 - Parser method fails when parenthesis (optional research component) are present in TELL clauses.
+Program throws an exception.

 	 Missing
 	 - None